 The Noble Knight

 Don Quixote strove to act as a noble knight in all his adventures.
 The process of addressing the challenges of disease surveys also needs to strive toward a 'noble’ aim that speaks to larger, health-related data management systems.
-This noble aim strives to:
+The noble aim for disease survey has two major players:

 Engage and retain patients in the data capture process